-There are many reasons farm owners have farm workers compensation insurance.
-One of the most import is that farming is one of the most dangerous of businesses when it comes to work-related injuries.
+There are many reasons farm owners have Farm Workers’ Compensation Insurance.
+One of the most important is that farming is one of the most dangerous of businesses when it comes to work-related injuries.
 Farm insurance is key to protecting the financial security of any agricultural business.

 Government data compiled by the Centers for Disease Control revealed there are in excess of 2,000,000 full-time employees in the farming industry in any given year.
 And each day more than 100 farm employees lose work hours due to job-related injuries.
 Sadly, about seven people also lose their lives each year as a result of farm-related work injuries.

-Farm workers compensation insurance is a central part of any farm owner’s business protection package.
-Primarily designed to protect owners and workers in the event job-related accidents, farm workers compensation policies are in place to cover accidents and losses both on the work site and off.
+Farm Workers’ Compensation Insurance is a central part of any farm owner’s business protection package.
+Primarily designed to protect owners and workers in the event of job-related accidents, Farm Workers’ Compensation policies are in place to cover accidents and losses both on the worksite and off.
 This means coverage can effectively cover accidents that happen outside the farm, such as when a worker is conducting business in the city or elsewhere.

-Farm insurance policies also have the potential to cover multiple types of personal injuries and even property damage to equipment, structures and animals.
-A short list of typical areas of coverage includes crop damage, diseased livestock, weather-related incidents, fires, crop losses due to pests, crop failures, and more.
-Specifically, workers compensation policies are written for the purpose of reimbursing farm employees who incur injuries that are a direct result of job activities.
+Farm Insurance policies also have the potential to cover multiple types of personal injuries and even property damage to equipment, structures, and animals.
+A shortlist of typical areas of coverage includes crop damage, diseased livestock, weather-related incidents, fires, crop losses due to pests, crop failures, and more.
+Specifically, Farm Workers’ Compensation policies are written for the purpose of reimbursing farm employees who incur injuries that are a direct result of job activities.

 As an independent agency, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.